THE NOT SO HUMBLE OLIVE - It is said that olives have heart and the oil has soul.

 INTENSIVE OLIVE GROVES are different to the so-called TRADITIONAL plantations because of their HIGH PLANTATION DENSITY.
 In other words, they are distinguished by the HIGH number of olive trees that co-exist on the same hectare of soil, between 200 and 600, frame is of at least 6 meters, as well as the distribution of the trees, which are planted with just one foot in the soft soil and generally equipped with a watering system.

-Another difference is that, compared to the conventional crops, they offer the possibility of entirely mechanizing the harvest, thus making it possible to obtain HIGHER PRODUCTION yields.
+Another difference is that, compared to the conventional crops, they offer the possibility of entirely mechanising the harvest, thus making it possible to obtain HIGHER PRODUCTION yields.
 The estimated useful life of this crop type is over 40 years.

-For their part, the SUPER-INTENSIVE OLIVE GROVES — also known as the hedgerow olive grove system because of their characteristic linear distribution — are characterized by having a plantation density of between 1,000 and 2,000 trees per hectare, which are harvested with machines along narrow aisles of about 1.5 meters.
+For their part, the SUPER-INTENSIVE OLIVE GROVES — also known as the hedgerow olive grove system because of their characteristic linear distribution — are characterised by having a plantation density of between 1,000 and 2,000 trees per hectare, which are harvested with machines along narrow aisles of about 1.5 meters.
 In this case, the useful life of these plantations is positioned at between 12 and 14 years, on average.

 Most olives today are harvested by shaking the boughs or the whole tree.
 Another method involves standing on a ladder and milking the olives into a sack tied around the harvester's waist.
 This method produces high quality oil.